Update - October 5, 2020:

 Applications to Ph.D. programs at Brown University are submitted to, and managed through, the Graduate School.
 For general information on the process of applying and to access the online application system, explore the Application Information section of the Graduate School website.
 The specific requirements for applications to Archaeology and the Ancient World can be viewed on the Graduate School's program page.

-Applications for admission in Fall 2021 are due on January 3, 2021.
+Applications for admission in Fall 2022 will become available in the Fall of 2021 and are due on January 3, 2022.
 Successful applicants tend to have strong transcripts and demonstrated fieldwork experience, compelling research interests, and often additional experience in museums, non-profits, or other related professional environments.

 Effective immediately, the Joukowsky Institute will no longer accept GRE scores.
 Applicants to the doctoral program in Archaeology and the Ancient World are not required or permitted to provide GRE scores, including both official submissions and self-reporting.